Responsive Navbar

 Mark

-4.5.a - Use asset-based lessons that incorporate enrichment practices to provide accelerated growth in biliteracy development and not remedial practices such as pullout and RTI
+4.5.a - Use asset-based lessons that incorporate enrichment practices to provide accelerated growth in English literacy development and do not rely solely on remedial practices such as pullout and Multi-Tiered System of Supports (MTSS).

 Mark